Skip to content

 8. Ramnagar Fort (tourist places near varanasi within 100 kms)

-The Ramnagar Fort, located on the Ganges’ eastern bank about 15 km from Varanasi, is a living witness to the grandeur of a bygone era.
-The fort was built in the 18th century by the Maharaja of Banaras and features a unique blend of Mughal and Indian architecture.
+Located on the eastern bank of the Ganges near Varanasi, Ramnagar Fort is yet another architectural body that bears witness to the incredible splendor of a by gone time with a flair for critically leaning architecture.
+The fort was built in the 18th century by Maharaja of Banaras and has a unique architectural combination of Mughal and Indian styles.
 The fort’s beautiful location overlooking the Ganges provides breathtaking views of the river and the city.

 9. Bhadohi (tourist places near varanasi within 100 kms)